Today I’m excited to announce the first of a couple of new projects that I’m launching for 2018 – the travel reading list.

 - A book that takes place in the country of your origin – Winter Solstice and The Life She Was Given; Truly Madly Guilty; Mrs. Fletcher; The Immortalists; Damaged

-- A book that takes place in a destination you’d like to visit – The German Girl (Cuba); Among the Mad (England); The Flight Attendant (Dubai); Now You See Her (Key West)
+- A book that takes place in a destination you’d like to visit – (Cuba); (England); The Flight Attendant (Dubai); Now You See Her (Key West)

 - A book with a type of food in the title

-- A book that takes place somewhere you’ve always dreamed of living – Shoot First (Key West, Manhattan, England)
+- A book that takes place somewhere you’ve always dreamed of living – (Key West, Manhattan, England)

 - A book that takes place in your hometown (or one like it) – Out of Circulation